 If this bit is set, the flash main memory of the device is all erased.
-A write of 0 has no effect on the state of this bit.
+A

 If read, the state of the previous mass erase access is provided.
 If the previous mass erase access is complete, a 0 is returned; otherwise, if the previous mass erase access is not complete, a 1 is returned.